 Strict security: We like the no-frills option Avira offers.
 We know Apple is serious about security and, as such, only allows downloads from the App Store.
 We also know that even though Avira is a free app, Apple wouldn’t allow it in the store if it didn’t abide by strict security guidelines.
 Many free apps may try to get around security policies, but not Avira.

-Anti-theft protection: Avira gives you anti-theft protection and helps you recover stolen or lost iPhone or iPad devices from your dashboard.
+Anti-theft protection: Avira gives you anti-theft protection and helps you recover stolen or lost iPhone and iPad devices from your dashboard.
 We also like the free VPN you get that gives you even better protection while using public Wi-Fi.
-Another feature we thought was good to have is blocking Siri from recording your conversations.
+Another useful feature is Avira's ability to block Siri from recording your conversations.

 What we didn’t like